spec-dev/live-transfers/README.md

 port = 5432
 host = 'localhost'
-user = '<your-db-username>' # should be autopopulated with your current db user password = '' # might not be needed
+user = '<your-db-username>' # should be autopopulated with your current db user password = '' # empty works most of the time
 ```

 ### 3) Set the local location of your Spec project